 THANK YOU! - For taking the time to view this page.

-If you are using this information to decide if 12 volts is the way to go for an antique car, the answer is nearly always, YES.
-A car has many more accessory circuits, turns much higher RPM, and goes many more miles than any farm tractor.
+If you are trying to decide if 12 volts is the way to go for an antique car or truck the answer is nearly always, YES.
+A car or truck has many more accessory circuits, turns much higher RPM, and goes many more miles than any farm tractor.
 Getting modern 12 volt accessories to work on a 6 volt system is often more trouble than it is worth.
-In most cases, the only good reason NOT to go with a 12 volt system on a CAR, is if you are doing a complete original RESTORATION, or you are worried about losing originality points in a car show.
+In most cases, the only good reason NOT to go with a 12 volt system on a vintage car or truck is if you are doing a complete original RESTORATION.

 1—There is nothing inherently wrong with a 6 volt system.
 Millions of very reliable vehicles were produced for many many years before 12 volt systems became the standard.
-None of those vehicles should be considered defective, just because they have 6 volt electrical systems.
-The modern standard for automobiles is currently being changed again.
+None of those vehicles were defective or unreliable.
+The modern standard for automobiles is changing again.
 The new standard may be 24, 36, or as much as 48 volts!
-Do you think your current 12 volt vehicle will suddenly become less reliable than it is now?
-If you are planning to rewire your 12 volt car for 48 volts, let me know how that goes.
+Do you think your current 12 volt vehicle will suddenly become less reliable?

 3—Most of the problems people are having with 6 volt systems are caused by poor maintenance.
 Converting to 12 volts will not fix a tractor that has not been properly maintained.
-If it was not reliable at 6 volts, it will not suddenly become reliable at 12 volts.
+If it was unreliable at 6 volts, it will not suddenly become reliable at 12 volts.
 The additional maintenance necessary to keep a 6 volt electrical system working properly costs nothing more than a little time to take apart and shine connections.
-Those same faulty connections will also cause a 12 volt system to fail, it just takes a little longer and then usually burns up more stuff due to the higher voltage.
-The 18 amps available from yoru generator might let the magic smoke out of a few parts.
+Those same faulty connections will cause a 12 volt system to fail, it just takes a little longer and burns up more stuff due to the higher voltage.
+The 18 amps available from your generator might let the magic smoke out of a few parts.
 Run 100 amps or more from an alternator through the same failed component, and the fireworks can be really impressive!
 Instead of a little smoke we now have flames!

 4—The original 6 volt system on your tractor has been working just fine for 50+ years.
 With a little maintenance, and occasional repairs, the system could certainly continue to function properly for another 50+ years.

-5—The 12 volt conversion will always cost more than simply fixing the existing 6 volt system.
-Even if you can steal most of the 12 volt parts from a donor vehicle.
+5—The 12 volt conversion (done right) will always cost more than simply fixing the existing 6 volt system.
+Even if you can steal some of the 12 volt parts from a donor vehicle.
 "Done Right" is the key.
 There is no such thing as a "standard" 12 volt conversion.
 There are some conversions that work well, and are reliable.
 But there are literally hundreds (maybe even thousands) of attempted conversions that don't work at all.

-7—Durability–None of the alternators being used on conversions are as robust and bullet-proof as that simple old 6 Volt generator.
+7—Durability–Very few alternators being used on conversions are as robust and bullet-proof as that simple old 6 Volt generator.
 Look at it, you are trading a sealed generator unit with a solid steel case for an alternator with an open, ventilated aluminum case.
 Most alternators appear to be designed for applications with some protection from weather.
-Water running off the hood got into the guts of my brand new Alternator on the 48.
-The alternator guts were completely rusty and dead in 9-months!
+Water running off the hood got into the guts of my alternator on the 48.
+The alternator guts were completely rusty and died in 9-months!

 8—Breakerless?
 To the purist, this modern technology has no place on an antique vehicle.
 But, let's face it, the reason we see so few 8N tractors at shows, is that most of them are still "working tractors".
 They have a job to do and anything that could potentially increase reliability is at least worth a look.
 Simple economics says I can replace points 5 to 10 times for what one breakerless setup costs.
 A set of points should last at least a year and most go a lot longer than that.
 Anything over 5-year payback is hard to sell but some people claim much better reliability with the breakerless setup.
-My 6 Volt 1952 8N tractor was tuned-up and got a new set of points that were new in June 2006.
-That tractor has been very reliable, usually starts on the first try every time, and didn't need new points until October 2013!
-I do run a point file through the points and check/set the gap about twice a year.
+My 6 Volt 1952 8N tractor was tuned-up and got a new set of points in June 2006.
+That tractor has been very reliable, usually starts on the first try, and didn't need a new set of points until October 2013!
+I do run a point file (burnisher) through the points and check/set the gap about twice a year.

 Modern automobiles have become more reliable and require less-frequent maintenance, but at what cost?
 We have traded inexpensive maintenance procedures for less frequent but MUCH more expensive repairs.
-A well-maintained, easy-to-repair vehicle will last longer.
 Your 8N tractor will very likely still be chugging away and making people smile for another 50 plus years.
 That new shiny SUV you just bought will have been crushed, recycled, and forgotten.